outpostHQ/numl/README.md

 **Numl** is a big and ambitious project with open source that it has a unique approach in UI development.

-Join us, and we'll make the Web better for everyone!
+Join us for creating a better Web for everyone!

 If you want to join us or leave some feedback write to this email: [inbox@numl.design](mailto:inbox@numl.design?subject=Numl%20Project)

+And here is our [Discord](https://discord.gg/sHnHPnAPZj).
+(Ask your questions here!)

 ## Contributors ✨